Amber’s Sotanghon Pancit Canton Guisado: Ingredients, Calories, and Allergen Info

 - Toss all the vegetables until thoroughly mixed, then promptly remove them from the pan to prevent overcooking.
 Reserve a small amount of the mixture in the pan for the next step.

-- Next, pour 2 cups of water into the pan and add both Pancit canton (egg noodles) and vermicelli glass noodles.
+- Next, pour 2 cups of water into the pan and add both Pancit Canton (egg-enriched noodles) and vermicelli glass noodles.
 Include a broth cube or bouillon, stirring well to combine.
 Allow the mixture to come to a boil until the noodles are fully cooked, which will also lead to a reduction of the liquid.

 - Additionally, add red bell pepper and the cooked pork, using two spatulas to combine all ingredients well.

-- Fat: 15-20 grams (mostly saturated fat from the pork belly)
+- Fat: 15-20 grams (mostly saturated fat from the traditional Filipino lechon kawali pork)

 - Carbohydrates: 45-55 grams (mostly complex carbs from the noodles)